Wintermute0110/Wintermute0110.github.io/LKESG/Linux-basic-commands-and-procedures.md

 By default the Linux system in your HTPC will start in text mode because the graphic server is not installed by default.
 After introducing your username and password you can start typing commands in the text console.
 By default there are 6 text terminals named from `tty1` to `tty6`.
 You can switch to a different text console with **Alt + Fx**, where `x` is a number from 1 to 6.
 Also you can use **Alt + Right_arrow** or **Alt + Left_arrow** to cycle from one text terminal to another.

-When the graphic server is active you can press **Control + Alt + F1** to return to the text console.
-The graphic server runs in terminal 7 so to go back to the graphic server cycle over the text consoles until you reach the terminal 7.
+When the X server is active you can press **Control + Alt + Fx** to return to the text console.
+The X server runs in terminal 7 so to go back to the graphic server cycle over the text consoles until you reach the terminal 7.

 ## Rebooting and powering off your HTPC